Cell Apps Flyer iPSC-Cardiac Cells

 Top: Beating 3D printed cardiomyocytes (i-HCm) and other cardiac cells from (left) neonatal and (right) adult.
 Printed i-HCm derived from adult iPSC exhibit strong beating at 72 pulses per minute while neonatal i-HCm demonstrate weaker, faster beat rate.
 Bottom: Cultured i-PSC-derived cardiac cells pulsate in vitro.

-These iPSC-Derived Cardiac Cells are differentiated from integration-free Human Induced Pluripotent Stem Cells (HiPSC), which are fully validated for pluripotency and cultured under feeder-free conditions before cryopreservation.
+These iPSC-Derived Cardiac Cells are differentiated from integration-free Human Induced Pluripotent Stem Cells (HiPSC), which are validated for pluripotency and cultured under feeder-free conditions before cryopreservation.
 Through a robust serum-free, chemically defined protocol, high yields of fully functional Cardiac Cells are obtained and cryopreserved.
 Of note, the i-HCm and other cardiac cell populations are not purified through genetic selection, and thus there is no risk of genotoxic stress due to molecular manipulation.
 Furthermore, cellular preparations include accessory cellular populations resident in the human heart, which are crucial for correct cardiomyocyte physiology2, 4.

 Characterization